TomAnthony/mariokart64-guide/readme.md

 - [**Advanced**] After the first corner you can break left to go round a little side route or take the 'main' course.
 The side route is not only quicker with practice but also treats you as being behind the racers on the main course, so you can get a better weapon with the right timing.
 - [**Advanced**] If you are hit before the jump then a triple tap to get to full speed and a hop at the the end of the ramp will be enough to get you into the tunnel with the light characters.
 - [**Advanced**] If a hunt the leader is coming, you can avoid it by going around the little mountain to the left after the first turn of the course.
 The shell will go by and you'll be safe until it does another lap.
 Timing takes practice, but if you are in the right area this can be a good time saver.
 Don’t forget it will come back round (but with practice you’ll know when to expect it and can use that strategically).
 - [**Advanced**] A box can be placed hanging in mid air just before the entrace to the cave which can obstruct people (and is more hidden than on the accelerator)
 - [**_Expert_**] If you cross the start line a little ways out in the water the position ordering gets confused and puts you in a lower position (e.g 2nd instead of 1st) for a moment.
 You can grab a box from the ramps before and then lock it in at the moment you are in the lower position for a better weapon.
+- [**_Expert_**] If you cross the start line a little ways out in the water the position ordering gets confused and puts you in a lower position (e.g 2nd instead of 1st) for a moment.
+You can grab a box from the ramps before and then lock it in at the moment you are in the lower position for a better weapon.
+You can also avoid red/hunt the leader shells that would be fired at you, if you pass through this point at the moment your opponent fires.
+- [**Advanced**] A box can be placed hanging in mid air just before the entrace to the cave which can obstruct people (and is more hidden than on the accelerator)

-## Kalmari Desert (Kalimari)
+## Kalimari Desert (Kalimari)

 - After the second train track crossing it is quicker to break left across the dirt and power slide than to follow the track.
-Even more so with mushrooms or invisibility.
+Even more so with mushrooms or invincibility.
 - [**Advanced**] If being chased by a hunt the leader cross the dirt after the second train crossing also has the benefit that it will pass you by for that lap.
 Requires being in the right place at the right time.
 Bear it in mind when attacking.

 ## Toad’s Turnpike (Toad’s)